igor71/-Tensorflow-GPU-From-Sources/README.md

 And make sure docker appropriate docker image exist on desired server

+#### Note, In this branch auto_build.sh .tf_configure.bazelrc files will be used for compilation proccess.

 Docker Image:

               yi/tflow-build:0.6-python-v.3.6.3 -->> for tflow version 1.5-1.9 & python 3.6